 - Experience the unique Tibetan culture of the Tsum valley and other villages.

-A Brief Overview of the trek
+A Brief Overview of the Trek

 The Manaslu circuit with Tsum Valley trek is a 22-day challenging but adventurous trek.
 The itinerary starts with your arrival at Tribhuvan Airport and a Kathmandu day city tour.
 The journey then continues to the dharamshala, passing the several villages like Machha Khola, Chumling, Namrung, Nile, and Samdo.